How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 • Conducting formal internal audits, possibly by independent auditors

-Microbiological or chemical testing can confirm the plan’s effectiveness and product compliance with customer specifications.
+Microbiological or chemical testing can confirm the plan's effectiveness.
 Regular review and verification help keep the HACCP plan current, reflecting any changes in product formulation or process.

 Step 12: Establish Recordkeeping Procedures (Principle 7)